SEP 11, 2020 | GLOBAL

 - For non-profits and social impact organizations, Twilio.org offers benefits through its Impact Access Program.
 More information is available here.

 - Twilio is donating $1.5 million to organizations that are leading the medical responses to COVID-19 and low-income areas that are being affected by the virus.
 They are also matching employee donations 2:1 for charitable organizations focused on COVID-19 response.

-- Twilio has created a chatbot for frequently asked questions about COVID-19.
+- Twilio created a chatbot for frequently asked questions about COVID-19.
 The template for that chatbot is available to public health agencies, hospitals, and health-focused nonprofits.

 - Twilio Video is now free for three months for healthcare, education, and nonprofit institutions.

 - Twilio.org announced a $2 million grant round for crisis lines supporting people impacted by COVID-19.
 The program aims to help more people in crisis by scaling program services using cloud technology.